MangeshChate/devtown_intership/README.md

 # Task Management Devtown

-Welcome to Devtown, a simple and efficient task management application.
-Manage your tasks effortlessly and stay organized with Devtown!
+Welcome to a simple and efficient task management application.
+(devtown)

 ## Installation